Skip to content

 • Avoids routine presence broadcasts

-• Does not help route the mesh
+• Doesn’t help route the mesh

-Battery impact: Often lower than Client.
+Battery impact.
+Often lower than Client.

-Use cases:
+Use cases.

 • Public channels